dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

 There are 3 new indicators in Dockstore.org that indicates whether or not the tool/workflow is correctly verified.

-To see if the verified tool/workflow is correctly displaying to others on Dockstore.org, first go to the page of the tool/workflow such as https://dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-md5sum:1.0.4?tab=info.
+To see if the tool/workflow appears as verified to others on Dockstore.org, first go to the page of the tool/workflow such as https://dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-md5sum:1.0.4?tab=info.
 Since this tool/workflow is correctly verified, the 3 indicators can be